Car Insurance for NHS Staff

 It’s also worth bearing in mind that some insurance providers offer NHS car insurance discounts, which means your premiums could be lower no matter what role you do for the NHS.

-What other variables might influence the premium I’m quoted?
+What other variables might influence the premium I’m quoted for NHS car insurance?

 Insurance providers use a wide range of variables when calculating your car insurance premiums, so you aren’t guaranteed cheap car insurance simply because you’re an NHS employee.